-Step 5: Complete and submit your IRB application.
+Step 4: Complete and submit your IRB application.

-- Doctoral students should complete their IRB application in their ePortfolio and upload to IRB Application dropbox in Module 1 of 800-level course.
-Other researchers may complete the IRB application form obtained here. - 2.
+- 1. Doctoral students should complete their IRB application in their ePortfolio and upload to IRB Application dropbox in Module 1 of 800-level course.
+Other researchers may complete the IRB application form accessible at the Trident IRB website. - 2.
 Include all documents requested in the pre-IRB review. - 3.
 Ensure that all applicable items are completed.
 For more information on how to answer questions, please refer to the Guide for Completing the IRB Application.